Sabbath School: Seventh-day Adventism

-Other lessons

 At the same time as the adult study, children attend classes for their age group.
 Typical age group divisions are Beginner (infants), Kindergarten (K), Primary (Grades 1-3), Junior (Grades 4-6), Earliteen (Grades 7-8), Youth (High School), and Inverse (College and Young Adult).
 Each age division has its own specific quarterly, which is titled by the class name up to Primary.
 Juniors and Earliteens often share the same quarterly entitled PowerPoints.
 Some Earliteen groups use a separate publication entitled Real Time Faith.
 Youth use either Cornerstone Connections or InVerse.
 Some churches give the children a weekly magazine at the close of Sabbath school.
 Kindergarten receives Our Little Friend, Primary receives Primary Treasure, Juniors and Earliteens receive Guide, and the Youth receive Insight.